LiberTEM/LiberTEM/docs/source/formats.rst

 Loading data
 ============

 To efficiently handle files larger than main memory, LiberTEM never loads the whole data set into memory.
-Calling the :meth:`~libertem.api.Context.load` function only opens the data set and gives back a handle; running a job with :meth:`~libertem.api.Context.run` or :meth:`~libertem.api.Context.run_udf` then streams the data from mass storage.
+Calling the :meth:`~libertem.api.Context.load` function only opens the data set and gives back a handle; running an analysis with :meth:`~libertem.api.Context.run` or a UDF with :meth:`~libertem.api.Context.run_udf` then streams the data from mass storage.

 There are two main ways of opening a data set in LiberTEM: using the GUI, or the Python API.